 - Concerned faculty/staff member

-Any student who believes he or she has experienced discrimination on the basis of disability is urged to contact the Director of Student Success Initiatives or another member of the Student Success Center.
+Any student who believes they have experienced discrimination on the basis of disability is urged to contact our office or another member of the Student Success Center.

 Procedure for Requesting Accommodation and Registering as Student with Disabilities

 Step 1: Students with Disabilities Information Form

-Please fill out and return the Student Information Form, as well as specific documentation for each category of disability, to the Student Success Center, Office of Disability Services as soon as possible after your acceptance to SUNY Upstate Medical University, or at least one month prior to classes to ensure timely accommodations.
+Please fill out and return the Student Information Form, as well as specific documentation for each category of disability, to the Office of Disability Services as soon as possible after your acceptance to SUNY Upstate Medical University, or at least one month prior to classes to ensure timely accommodations.

 Step 2: Qualifying for Accommodations

-To qualify for accommodation, a student must identify him/herself to the Director of Student Success Initiatives/Coordinator of Disability Support Services, declare the disability or suspected disability in writing, and request accommodation.
+To qualify for accommodation, a student must identify themselves to the Coordinator of Disability Support Services, declare the disability or suspected disability in writing, and request accommodation.
 It is also the student's responsibility to obtain a thorough written evaluation from an appropriate professional, documenting the presence, extent, and ramifications of the disability.
 In addition, the documentation should explain what specific types of accommodation the evaluator believes might be most helpful in offsetting the effects of the disability to an acceptable extent in a medical school environment.
 Our goal is to provide equal opportunity without undermining the integrity of any course, clerkship, or program.